LiberTEM/LiberTEM/docs/source/udf.rst

       result[idx] = frame[idx] * weights[idx]

-If you look closely, you may notice that for each frame, all elements from `weights` are accessed.
+If you look closely, you may notice that for each frame, all elements from :code:`weights` are accessed.
 This is not cache efficient, because you could instead hold on to a single weight value and re-use it for multiple frames: